 Why Bulletproof Coffee?

-- Provides the brain with high-quality fats for better concentration.
+- Provides the brain with high-quality fats for better concentration

-- Provides long-lasting satiety without digestive strain.
+- Ensures long-lasting satiety without digestive burden

-- Provides energy without causing insulin spikes
+- Delivers energy without causing insulin spikes

-If you do want to have breakfast, it should be high in fat and protein, e.g. scrambled eggs with avocado and butter.
+If you do want to have breakfast, it should be high in fat and protein, e.g., scrambled eggs with avocado and butter.

-Bulletproof lunch – what goes on the plate?
+Bulletproof Lunch – What’s on the Plate?

 Allowed (Bulletproof Foods)